-- 1. The HOPE VI Main Street Program provides grants to small communities to assist in the renovation of an historic or traditional central business district or "Main Street" area by replacing unused, obsolete, commercial space in buildings with affordable housing units.
+a.
+The HOPE VI Main Street Program provides grants to small communities to assist in the renovation of an historic or traditional central business district or "Main Street" area by replacing unused, obsolete, commercial space in buildings with affordable housing units.
 The obsolete building space property may be publicly or privately owned.
 Note, however, that the local government whose jurisdiction includes the Main Street area is the only entity that is eligible to receive an award.
-Applications submitted by other entities, e.g., the private property owner, are not eligible for award. - 2.
-The objectives of the program are to: - 1.
-Redevelop central business districts (Main Street areas); - 2.
-Preserve Historic or traditional Main Street area properties by replacing unused commercial space in buildings with affordable housing units; - 3.
-Enhance economic development efforts in Main Street areas; and - 4.
+Applications submitted by other entities, e.g., the private property owner, are not eligible for award.

+- b.
+The objectives of the program are to: - i.
+Redevelop central business districts (Main Street areas);

+- ii.
+Preserve historic or traditional Main Street area properties by replacing unused commercial space in buildings with affordable housing units; - iii.
+Enhance economic development efforts in Main Street areas; and - iv.
 Provide affordable housing in Main Street areas.